AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 .. seealso::
    You should also go back to **at least three** already published calculators and **add a link** pointing to your new calculator after it has been published.
 You can find more about this in the :ref:`Links from previous calculators <trelloLinks>` section.

-9. Sometimes, if you are lucky, you will find relevant keywords in old calculators.
+10. Sometimes, if you are lucky, you will find relevant keywords in old calculators.
 But most of the time, you will have to **add one or two lines to include a link** to your newly created calculators.
 Try to follow the same guidelines as mentioned above in doing so.

-10. If an old calculator already has 100s of outlinks, try not to add a new link from that old calculator to your calculator.
-Instead, **find tools that do not have many outgoing links**.
-Better, if it is a marketing calculator with lots of backlinks as a link from a tool with high backlink authority will help your tool rank better in Google.
+11. If an old calculator already has 100s of outlinks, try not to add a new link from that old calculator to your calculator. **The maximum number of links in an old calculator should be 20-25.** Try to **find tools that do not have many outgoing links**, but if you can't find any other relevant tools, go ahead and add the link.
+Better still, if it is a marketing calculator with lots of backlinks, a link from a tool with high backlink authority will help your tool rank better in Google.

-11. A simple hack to check for any existing tools with relevant keywords to add a link to your new calculator is to type ``site:omnicalculator.com “keyword”`` in Google.
+12. A simple hack to check for any existing tools with relevant keywords to add a link to your new calculator is to type ``site:omnicalculator.com “keyword”`` in Google.
 In the example below, you find that three calculators relevant to the keyword "how to calculate maintenance calories".

 .. figure:: links-old-calcs.png
    :alt: Example of looking for old calculators to link from